Dan-Shields/vite-plugin-spx/README.md

 -   Use frontend frameworks with a build-step (React, Vue, Svelte etc.)
 -   Bundle all dependencies into optimized & minimized files
--   Take advantage of Hot Module Reloading (HMR), where changes to your code update instantly in the renderer
+-   Take advantage of Hot Module Reloading (HMR), where changes to your code & stylesheets update instantly in the renderer
 -   Use TypeScript

 Vite is a bundler and it's dev-server is really fast, but (unlike the slower Webpack or Parcel) it can't emit files to disk (kinda by design), so by default SPX-GC can't import your templates.